What is Van der Waals equation?

 Another constant volume correction factor (b) measures the molecular size and also repulsive forces.

-Van der Waals equation uses for the calculation of Boyle temperature, and critical temperature.
+Van der Waals equation is used for the calculation of Boyle temperature, and critical temperature.
 It also explains the compressibility factor and Amagat curves for n-mole real gases.

 Mathematical calculation of Boyle temperature for real gases,